oroinc/documentation/backend/architecture/customization/index.rst

 .. note:: Once the Oro application extension package is :ref:`published on the Oro marketplace <dev--extend--how-to-publish-extension-on-the-marketplace>`, it is automatically registered in the |Oro Packagist repository|.
 See a topic on a :ref:`Distribution Model <architecture-oro-php-application-structure>` for more information on using composer service with Packagist and OroPackagist repositories.

-To install an extension, use the package manager CLI (`oro:package:install command`) or the composer CLI (`composer require <extension-name>:<version>` command).
+To install an extension, use the composer CLI (`composer require <extension-name>:<version>` command).
 For detailed information, please, see the :ref:`How To Install Extensions from the Marketplace <dev--extend--how-to-publish-extension-on-the-marketplace>` topic.

 Customize the Source Code
 ^^^^^^^^^^^^^^^^^^^^^^^^^